- 1 cup old-fashioned oats

 - 1-1/3 cups 2% milk

 - 3/4 cup all-purpose flour

 - 4 teaspoons brown sugar

 - In a small bowl, mix oats and milk; let stand 5 minutes.
 In a large bowl, whisk flour, baking powder, brown sugar and salt.

 - Stir eggs and oil into oat mixture.
 Add to flour mixture; stir just until moistened.

 Lightly grease a griddle; heat over medium heat.
 Pour batter by 1/4 cupfuls onto griddle.
 Cook until bubbles on top begin to pop and bottoms are golden brown.
 Turn; cook until second side is golden brown.

 Freeze option: Freeze cooled pancakes between layers of waxed paper in a resealable plastic freezer bag.
 To use, place pancakes on an ungreased baking sheet, cover with foil and reheat in a preheated 375° oven 5-10 minutes.
-Or, place a stack of two pancakes on a microwave-safe plate and microwave 1 to 1-1/4 minutes or until heated through.
+Or, place two pancakes on a microwave-safe plate and microwave 1 to 1-1/4 minutes or until heated through.
 Yield: 10 pancakes.